opnsense/docs/source/manual/how-tos/shaper.rst

 from our realtime application.
 For the sample we presume a SIP trunk or hosted Voice Over IP (VOIP) server.

-For this example we presume a requirement of 4 uncompressed voice channels of 64Kbps, resulting in a total bandwidth of 256Kbps.
-The internet connection in this example has 10Mbps Download and 1Mbps Upload.
+For this example we presume a requirement of 4 uncompressed voice channels of 64 kbps, resulting in a total bandwidth of 256 kbps.
+The internet connection in this example has 10 Mbps Download and 1 Mbps Upload.